mountainstorm/LD35/README.md

 It's all Hydrogen, but it wants to be so much more ... only you can help!

-You play the role of 'High Energy', the physics overlord.
-Using the power of energy, agitate nearby Hydrogen and shift it's quantum structure into Helium-4.
+You play the role of 'HIGH ENERGY', the physics overlord.
+Using the power of energy, agitate nearby Hydrogen atoms and shift their quantum structure until they become Helium-4!

-Hold tight, as once you start wielding that power even 'High Energy' will not be able to fully control what happens, and you don't want to end up with Lithium-7 all over the place.
+Hold tight, as once you start wielding that power even 'HIGH ENERGY' will not be able to fully control what happens, and you don't want to end up with Lithium-7 all over the place.

 ## Instructions ##

 * Click or tap to select two elements, and use your power to catapult them toward each other
 * If they collide fast enough, and form a valid combination they will fuse into another element releasing energy as heat
 * Heat the screen and form chain reactions to gain bonuses

 ## Notes ##

 * In testing I've experienced some issues on iOS platforms